 Then we added the corner braces.
 If you don't have a back, it's easy – but even if you do have a back, it's still easy!
 If you measured, you should have plenty of room for your corner braces, on both sides.

-Use the deck screws to mount to the wall (be sure to find a stud).
+Use the deck screws to mount your serving station to the wall (be sure to find a stud).
 If you drill into brick, use a masonry bit.

 You're going to LOVE it!!